GuichoEstrada/Haunted-House/README.md

 ## Features
 # Models
-- House: Built using boxes for walls and roof.
+- **House**: Built using boxes for walls and roof.
-- Graveyard: Consists of cylinders and boxes to create tombstones.
+- **Graveyard**: Consists of cylinders and boxes to create tombstones.
-- Trees: Modeled using cylinders for trunks and spheres or cones for foliage.
+- **Trees**: Modeled using cylinders for trunks and spheres or cones for foliage.
-- Lights: Various light sources including ambient, directional, point, and spotlights to create a spooky atmosphere.
+- **Lights**: Various light sources including ambient, directional, point, and spotlights to create a spooky atmosphere.
 # Controls
-- Orbit Controls: Allowing the user to rotate around the scene, zoom in and out, and pan.
+- **Orbit Controls**: Allowing the user to rotate around the scene, zoom in and out, and pan.
 # Shadows and Effects
-- Shadows: Implemented using Three.js shadow capabilities.
+- **Shadows**: Implemented using Three.js shadow capabilities.
-- Fog: Added to enhance the eerie atmosphere.
+- **Fog**: Added to enhance the eerie atmosphere.
 # Lighting GUI
-- Ambient Light: Adjustable intensity and toggle option.
+- **Ambient Light**: Adjustable intensity and toggle option.
-- Directional Light: Adjustable intensity and position (X, Y, Z).
+- **Directional Light**: Adjustable intensity and position (X, Y, Z).

 ## References